 ORDER

-Within 30 days of the date of this Order, Sheila C. Bayne shall pay

-$3,427.50 to Chula Vista, through its attorneys, to defray the costs of litigation caused by her misconduct.
+Within 30 days of the date of this Order, Sheila C. Bayne shall pay $$3,427.50 to Chula Vista, through its attorneys, to defray the costs of litigation caused by her misconduct.

 The Law Office of Sheila Bayne shall pay the above amount and not pass the cost to a client.